How Small-Scale Loggers Can Help Save Africa’s Tropical Forests

 “Artisanal loggers are often seen as the primary cause of deforestation,” says Alphonse Maindo, director in the Democratic Republic of the Congo (DRC) for Tropenbos, a Dutch-based NGO focused on improving tropical forest governance.
 “But their environmental impact is low, while their social benefits are high.”

-They drag no heavy equipment into the forest, require no roads to access the trees, and select single trees, according to Marieke Wit, formerly of Tropenbos and now an adviser to the UK government on forest governance, who did a wide-ranging review of research into artisanal logging in Africa and elsewhere.
+They drag no heavy equipment into the forest, require no roads to access the trees, and select single trees, according to a wide-ranging 2010 review of research into artisanal logging in Africa and elsewhere that was published by Tropenbos.
 These small-scale loggers’ low overheads mean they cut fewer trees to make a living.
 And any waste wood is left in the forest, where it can nurture the ecosystem, rather than on the floor of a sawmill.

 “Whatever people say, illegal chainsaw millers are not contributing heavily towards deforestation,” agrees Alexandra Benjamin of Fern, another European forest conservation NGO that works with forest communities.